juniordiscart/ImpossibleOdds-Toolkit/README.md

 The `ImpossibleOdds.Runnables` namespace provides the tools to ditch the GameObject and MonoBehaviour methodology for classes and data that require the `Update` functionality, but don't need anything more than that to function properly.

 Read about how to get your scripts running [here][Runnables].

+## State Machines

+A state machine is a commonly used pattern in game development and comes in a wide variety of shapes, sizes and complexity.
+The `ImpossilbleOdds.StateMachines` namespace contains a generic framework to get you started on setting up custom state machines.

+To learn all about it's ins and outs, please read its documentation page [here][StateMachines].

 ## JSON